anle20/Knorex-assign/README.md

 ### Known issues while running on Kubernetes

 - The deployment creates 3 replicas of the key-value store service.
 These replicas do not have a shared memory, and so have different key-value pair stores, instead of all replicas utilizing a common store.
-We can implement database or using storage classes to handle this issue
 - Key-value pairs are not stored anywhere outside the pod, thus, while requests can be made consistently without downtime, any stored values are lost when a pod restarts or goes down.

 ### Source code reference